agustinsadaca/todo-react-spring/README.md

 Inside the directory 'todo-react-spring' is the java aplication folder named: 'todo-1'

-Hibernate is in ddl-auto = update in aplication.properties For phpmyadmin or mysql workbench the default port is 3306 -it is necessary to create de data base named: todo_app
+Hibernate is in ddl-auto = update in aplication.properties For phpmyadmin(xampp Mysql) or mysql workbench the default port is 3306
+---it is necessary to create de data base named: todo_app
--Execute the java app like a Spring boot App
+---Execute the java app like a Spring boot App

 For BD eg. if you use xampp ((https://www.apachefriends.org/es/index.html))
 -start mysql